 If you have ever tried katsu curry you will know how absolutely delicious it is.
 If you haven’t then you are in for a real treat!
 Warm, comforting and fragrant, it is a sure fire crowd pleaser.

-The word Katsu is short for Katsuretto, which essentially means cutlet.
-So Katsu refers to the breaded cutlet that is served with a sauce, not the curry itself.
+The word Katsu means cutlet.
+So Katsu refers to the breaded cutlet, not the curry sauce.

-This vegan tofu katsu curry recipe uses crispy, breadcrumbed tofu in place of chicken or pork.
+Traditionally, Katsu are pork or sometimes chicken, but this is my vegan take on this delicious dish.
+This recipe uses crispy, breadcrumbed tofu in place of meat and a sauce inspired by Japanese curry.
 It is surprisingly quick and easy to make, and you will want to make it again and again.